 16. Create a pan lid storage system

-Saucepan lids are awkward to store – and they are often best kept separate from the pans they serve so that these can be stacked inside each other.
+If the panty is used for organizing pots and pans (or perhaps the ones you use less frequently) make provision for saucepan lids.
+They can be awkward to store – and they are often best kept separate from the pans they serve so that these can be stacked inside each other.
 A narrow back-of-door rack is the perfect place to keep pan lids neat, to hand and, if they're glass, safe.

 17. Hang pans on an empty wall